-Former PKL champion Akash Shinde ready to chase glory with Bengaluru Bulls - www.lokmattimes.com
+Former PKL Champion Akash Shinde ready to chase glory with Bengaluru Bulls - www.lokmattimes.com

 That championship win changed everything.
 It proved that all the hard work was worth it.
 Now, as he watches his young Bulls teammates, Shinde sees that same determination in their eyes.
 And behind every successful player is a coach who believes in them.
 For Shinde, that's BC Ramesh, with whom he won the PKL back in the landmark 10th season.

 Shinde's success story means something bigger than personal glory.
 He opened doors for others from his region.
 "We have some very good players in Maharashtra.
-The skill level is very high and that's the reason why we get some of the finest players from the state.
-The competition is very tough," he concluded.
+The skill level is very high, and that's the reason why we get some of the finest players from the state.
+The competition is very tough," he concluded with pride.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app